nythz/pf2e-warlord/README.md

 - Automation of Leadership Aura Improvements per style via levels or feats
 - Automation of Base Class Features ( Lead by example, Helpful Word )
 - Automation of Temporary Hitpoint scaling actions using effects
+- Automation of Feats that shields Allies according to the warlord's shield
 - Indicator of Quickened using Effects
 - Automation of Leadership dice increases from leveling and their uses